The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 \subsection{What does this paper do?}

+In this paper, we prove that, under some connectivity assumptions, Koszul duality on the category of sheaves on the $\Ran$ space with the $\otimesstar$-monoidal structure induces an equivalence of categories and that this equivalence behaves nicely with respect to Verdier duality on the $\Ran$ space and integrating along the $\Ran$ space, i.e. taking factorization homology.
+This equivalence is different from those appearing in~\cite{francis_chiral_2011} since the $\otimesstar$-monoidal structure is not pro-nilpotent.
+On the other hands, our results are quite similar to those of Quillen~\cite{quillen_rational_1969} in the sense that by imposing certain connectivity conditions on the objects involved, we can turn Koszul duality into an equivalence.
-The main difference between~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015} is in the use of Verdier duality on the $\Ran$ space.\footnote{\cite{gaitsgory_atiyah-bott_2015} doesn't reprove non-abelian \Poincare{} duality.} The latter greatly simplifies and clarifies the former by formally introducing the concept of Verdier duality on a general prestack and then applying it to the case of the $\Ran$ space.

-Since the $\Ran$ space is a big object,\footnote{In the terminology of~\cite{gaitsgory_atiyah-bott_2015}, it's not finitary.} its technical properties in relation to factorization homology and factorizability are difficult to establish.
+Even though the results proved in the paper are of independent interest, our main motivation comes from the ideas sketched in~\cite{gaitsgory_contractibility_2012}.
+While both~\cite{gaitsgory_weils_2014} and~\cite{gaitsgory_atiyah-bott_2015} follow a similar strategy, the latter develops the theory of Verdier duality on prestacks and applies it to the case of the $\Ran$ space, resulting in a more streamlined and simpler proof of the second step.
+However, since the $\Ran$ space is a big object,\footnote{In the terminology of~\cite{gaitsgory_atiyah-bott_2015}, it's not finitary.} its technical properties in relation to factorization homology and factorizability are difficult to establish.
 More precisely, it takes a lot of work to prove the (innocent looking) equivalence~\eqref{eq:intro_verdier_homology} and to a somewhat lesser extent, the fact that $D_{\Ran X} \matheur{A}$ is factorizable.
 This results in a rather complicated technical heart of~\cite{gaitsgory_atiyah-bott_2015}.

-In this paper, we prove a series of new results regarding connectivity in the theory of chiral Koszul duality.
-These are interesting in their own rights, since they give new examples of Koszul duality being an equivalence, even when the base category is not pro-nilpotent in the sense of~\cite{francis_chiral_2011}.
+The results proved in this paper further simplify the second step of the proof.
+More precisely, these results could be used to replace all of \S8, \S9, and part of \S12 and \S15 of~\cite{gaitsgory_atiyah-bott_2015}.